The Layers of the Sun

 In any atmosphere, the average velocity of atoms, molecules and ions depends on their temperature.
 Individual velocities, however, are spread out around this average, and a few particles are always fast enough to "evaporate" and escape the restraining gravity.

-Our Moon's gravity is weak, 1/6 of the Earth's, at the Moon's surface, and it is believed that if it ever had any atmosphere, it would have evaporated long ago.
+Our Moon's gravity is weak, equal at the Moon's surface to 1/6 of the Earth's.
+It is believed that even if the Moon once had an atmosphere, it would have evaporated long ago.
 The stronger gravity of Earth, on the other hand, has managed to hold on to a substantial atmosphere, on which all terrestrial life depends.

 The Sun's gravity is much stronger, but a million-degree atmosphere is too much for it.
 As a result, a steady stream of hot plasma known as the solar wind flows out of the corona into space.
-The corona however is not likely to disappear any time soon, since it is constantly replenished from below.
-The solar wind was predicted by Eugene Parker in 1958 and its existence received increasingly stronger confirmation from scientific instruments aboard NASA's Explorer 10 in 1961 and the interplanetary probe Mariner 2 in 1962.
-Streamers in the corona outline the start of the solar wind.
+The corona, however, is not likely to disappear any time soon, since it is constantly replenished from below.
+The solar wind was predicted by Eugene Parker in 1958 and its existence received early confirmation from scientific instruments aboard NASA's Explorer 10 in 1961 and from the interplanetary probe Mariner 2 in 1962.
+The solar wind has also been suggested as a source of outward thrust for small interplanetary probes.

 At the orbit of the Earth, the solar wind has an average density of about 6 ions/cm3, compared to 2.5 1019 molecules/cm3 in the Earth's sea-level atmosphere; it is more rarefied than the best laboratory vacuum.
 Earth receives solar wind from low and middle latitudes of the Sun, with an average outwards speed of 400 km/sec in the direction of Earth; above the Sun's poles the velocity nearly doubles, as reported by the Ulysses space probe.
 Past the Earth's orbit, the solar wind continues with undiminished speed (but with decreasing density, as its particles spread out), well past the orbit of Pluto.
-Scientists hope that Voyager 2, now racing away from the Sun, will still be transmitting when it crosses its outer boundary ("heliopause") or at least the "terminal shock, " a discontinuity preceding it, which should happen some time in the 21st century.
+Space probes Voyager 1 and 2, now racing away from the Sun, have crossed the terminal shock of the solar wind and explored the region around its outer boundary ("heliopause").

 "Sun Observer's Guide" by Pam Spence,159 pp., Firefly Books, 2004.
 A concise and readable overview.